MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_01_lab_ak.md

     1. Select **Review + Create**.

-1. From the **Review + Create** tab, review the options that you specified in the previous steps.
+1. From the **Review + Create** tab, review the options that you specified in the previous steps, and ensure that validation has passed.

 1. Select **Create** to create the storage account by using your specified configuration.